livingdocsIO/documentation/content/enterprise/guides/design/document-migrations/_index.md

 The previous section explained data migrations as a consequence of a design change.
 But data migrations are a general-purpose tool that can be used to alter your existing documents.
 A different and common example is the need to add a new metadata field to all of your documents and initialise the value in some way.

-Livingdocs provides you a migration hook (async/await `migrateAsync` or callback based `migrate`) to implement.
+Livingdocs provides you a migration hook `migrateAsync` to implement.
 This hook will be called/applied for every document in your project.

 #### Example